cryptomator/docs/source/hub/setup.rst

 License
 -------

+Every Cryptomator Hub instance requires a license.
+The license is bound to the instance and cannot be transferred to another instance.
+A license has a fixed amount of seats.
+A seat is taken for every user, which is assigned to at least one vault.
+If a user is not assigned to any vault, it does not occupy a seat.

-When Cryptomator Hub is freshly installed, it comes with a community license.
+By default, when Cryptomator Hub is freshly installed, it comes with a community license.

 .. image:: ../img/hub/billing-community-license.png
     :alt: Billing shows community license
     :width: 920px

 This license is valid for 5 seats.
-Only users assigned to a vault will occupy a seat.

-The ``Get License`` button will direct you to an external website at cryptomator.org where you can buy a license for this instance.
-If successful, you will be automatically redirected back to your Hub instance.
+The ``Get License`` button will redirect you to the Cryptomator Hub license store where you can buy a license for your instance.
+If you buy a license (or upgrade the existing one), you will be automatically redirected back to your Hub instance.

 .. image:: ../img/hub/billing-active-license.png
     :alt: Billing shows standard license